CodeYourFuture/DocsV2/course-processes/running-the-course/online-teaching/online-fun.md

 This activity is of a pattern: **Find, process, present, collect**

-* everyone goes and fetches an important/interesting object
+- everyone goes and fetches an important/interesting object
-* presents on it for 10-30 seconds
+- presents on it for 10-30 seconds
-* intersperse student presentations with volunteer presentations
+- intersperse trainee presentations with volunteer presentations
-* optional: 1/2 way, reflect what made a good presentation \(perhaps energy, personalisation, the WHY, humour, object close-up view & lighting\)
+- optional: 1/2 way, reflect what made a good presentation \(perhaps energy, personalisation, the WHY, humour, object close-up view & lighting\)
-* optional: collection of photos for everyone's object, as a memento?
+- optional: collection of photos for everyone's object, as a memento?

 This can be done in breakout rooms, for big classes.